-Trump loses badly in his debut with Putin
+Trump loses badly in debut with Putin

 Opinion

-Trump loses badly in his debut with Putin
+Trump loses badly in debut with Putin

 By Tomas Prouza